CLICK HERE to view the 2020 Gilder/Coigney International Theatre Award Program Trailer.

-The League of Professional Theatre Women established an international award in 2011 named after two legendary women in the theatre, Rosamond Gilder and Martha Coigney, who opened opportunities across borders.
-Presented every three years, the award acknowledges the exceptional work of women internationally with the goal of amplifying their voices across borders and across the globe, highlighting their work as cultural diplomats.
+The League of Professional Theatre Women’s (LPTW) Gilder/Coigney International Theatre Award Program was established in 2011 in honor of Rosamond Gilder and Martha Coigney, two legendary practitioners and diplomats whose work on the international stage proved that theatre knows no boundaries.
+Presented every three years, this award acknowledges the exceptional work of a non-U.S. theatre woman, promotes expanded visibility and new opportunities for the Awardee and her sister nominees, and fosters connections and networking with LPTW members and local cultural institutions.
 Odile Gakire Katese (2011, Rwanda), Patricia Ariza (2014, Colombia), and Adelheid Roosen (2017, The Netherlands) were our first three winners.

 Broadway World Announcements:

 - Hanaane Haaj Ali to Receive 2020 Gilder/Coigney International Theatre Award

 - Dates Announced for 2020 Gilder/Coigney International Theatre Award

 Check out this article on HowlRound!
 A League of Their Own: League of Professional Theatre Women’s International Theatre Award